 Great! you're all signed in.
 Click to download your resource.Download

-We went to the AOE Facebook Page to ask our readers for their questions about managing the high school art room.
-Here are solutions to 5 of the most pressing questions.
+We went to the AOEU Facebook Page to ask our readers their questions about managing the high school art room.

 If that seems overwhelming–for you or for your kids–just spend some time teaching about your expectations for what your kids should be doing.
 Pre-teach, post lists for them to see, and talk about what you need them to do; this could be additional drawing assignments, working on the 365-day drawing challenge, a Genius Hour project, or whatever else you think is meaningful and relevant to your students.